 Healthy hotspots in Maastricht

 Maastricht is the most southern city of the Netherlands and very close to the Belgian border.
 The inhabitants are known for their love for good food, wine and extensive dinners.
 There are many restaurants in this city at the Maas river, but many of them have a little original menu.
 The French cuisine has been popular here for years.
 Luckily there are also a couple of great places who serve more original, sustainable and vegetarian dishes.
-I’ve listed my favorite place for breakfast, lunch and dinner in Maastricht for you, as well as my favorite hotel housed in one of the most beautiful buildings of the Netherlands.
+I’ve listed my favorite places for breakfast, lunch and dinner in Maastricht for you, as well as my favorite hotels in or nearby Maastricht.
+All restaurants listed below have good vegetarian and/or vegan options.